 Introduction

 Transpiration is the main flux returning water from the land to the atmosphere (Jasechko et al., 2013; Schlesinger & Jasechko, 2014) and thus vegetation plays a central role in the regulation of the global water cycle.
-In order to achieve a thorough mechanistic understanding of land-atmosphere water fluxes, it is required to identify the water pools accessed by plants and how those change over time and space.
-The use of the natural abundance of stable isotopes of water is probably the most used technique to explore plant water sources.
-This is possible because as indirectly observed by Washburn & Smith (1934), heavy and light isotopes of water diffuse through root membranes proportionately (i.e. no isotopic fractionation occurs during root water uptake).
-This absence of fractionation during root water uptake was later confirmed by direct isotopic measurements (Allison et al., 1984; White et al., 1985), which provided the theoretical basis allowing the use of stable isotopes of water to emerge as a powerful tool to infer the sources of plant water (Dawson & Ehleringer, 1991), assess their spatiotemporal variability (Bertrand et al., 2014; Berry et al., 2014; Barbeta et al., 2015) or their species-specific or size-related differences (Moreno-Gutiérrez et al., 2012; Rossatto et al., 2013; Stahl et al., 2013; De Deurwaerder et al., 2018).
-Indeed, many ecological processes have been unraveled by concomitantly measuring the isotopic composition of xylem water and its potential sources.
+To understand land-atmosphere water fluxes we need to identify the water pools accessed by plants and how those change over time and space and the analysis of the natural abundance of water stable isotopes is probably the most widely used technique for this purpose (Evaristo et al. 2015; Barbeta & Peñuelas 2017).
+This is possible because no isotopic fractionation occurs during root water uptake, as heavy and light isotopes of water diffuse through root membranes proportionately as indirectly observed by Washburn & Smith (1934),. and later confirmed by direct isotopic measurements (Allison et al., 1984; White et al., 1985).
+Lack of fractionation during root water uptake provided the theoretical basis allowing the use of water stable isotopes to emerge as a powerful tool to infer plant water sources (Dawson & Ehleringer, 1991), assess their spatiotemporal variability (Bertrand et al., 2014; Berry et al., 2014; Barbeta et al., 2015) or their ecological implications (Moreno-Gutiérrez et al., 2012; Rossatto et al., 2013; Stahl et al., 2013; De Deurwaerder et al., 2018).
+Indeed, concomitant measurements of the isotopic composition of xylem water and its potential sources have contributed to unravel many ecological processes, such as the prevalence of tall sequoia trees in water-limited regions (Burgess & Dawson PCE 27:1023) or ecological niche partitioning in the savannahs (esta es una referencia clásica pero no me acuerdo, por poner un par de ejemplos que no quede así como una frase sin más).
 Therefore, this is an established technique that has critically advanced our understanding of how plants access belowground (or aboveground) water pools and will very likely keep on doing so in the future.